 Now how does a traditional, desktop-first CMS with a tight-knit connection between content and presentation relate to all these widely different channels?
 It must employ the headless approach, as several DXPs have demonstrated already.

-Headless makes it easy to reuse content across channels and devices, as it really just is a database with form-based content, presented in your chosen channels through APIs.
-A headless CMS is a content hub enabling your content to be more consistent across the board—if your developers have done things correctly.
+Headless makes it easy to reuse content across channels and devices, as it really just is a database with form-based, structured content, presented in your chosen channels through APIs and developer-created front-ends.
+A headless CMS is thus a content hub, enabling your content to be more consistent across the board—if your developers have done things correctly.

 So a headless CMS is nothing like the traditional CMS you have become familiar with, but it does make it much easier to deliver the same content to the fragmentary world of digital experiences.
 The latter point, of course, opens for you saving time and effort.